USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 Software that is released to the public is similar to a publication and SHOULD be treated like one.
 The author(s) MUST ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
-Language that would not be used in a professional journal MUST not be used in software.
+Language that would not be used in a professional journal MUST NOT be used in software.
 Direct any questions about this to the ARL Public Affairs Office (PAO).